Moulya-Reddy/Agentic_Task_Assistant/README.md

 The **`docs/`** folder contains supplementary materials for this project, including:

-- `demo.gif` – Demonstration of the Agentic Task Assistant in action.
+- `demo.mov` – Demonstration of the Agentic Task Assistant in action.
 - `evaluation.png` – Evaluation results and reasoning trace.

 These files can be viewed directly from the repository after cloning or browsing the `docs/` directory.